MGasiorowskii/Encrypting/README.md

 `Program pattern: Facade`

 * Encrypt/Decrypt input text
-* Save the results of all operations to file since start
+* Save the results of all operations in buffer to file in JSON format
-* Show the results of all operations since start
+* Show the results of all operations in buffer
+* Clear the buffer with results of operations
 * Read encrypted texts from file
 * Unit tests
 * Typing